MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 This is all we need for successful data transmission.
 Application uses default features to implement very efficient transmit system using DMA.

-While implementation is is straight-forward for TX (set pointer to data, define its length and go), this is not the case for receive operation.
+While implementation happens to be pretty straight-forward for TX (set pointer to data, define its length and go) operation, this may not be the case for receive.
-When implementing DMA receive, application should understand number of received bytes to process by DMA before finishing transfer.
+Implementing DMA receive, application should understand number of received bytes to process by DMA before its considered *done*.
+However, UART protocol does not offer such information (it could work with higher-level protocol, but that's way another story that we don't touch here.
+We assume we have to implement very reliable low-level communication protocol).

-This is especially true when UART is used for system communication where it has to react in short time after all bytes have been received, for example in master-slave communication.
+## Idle Line or Receiver Timeout events

 STM32s have capability in UART to detect when *RX* line has not been active for period of time.
 This is achieved using `2` methods:
 - *IDLE LINE event*: Triggered when RX line has been in idle state (normally high state) for `1` frame time, after last received byte.
 Frame time is based on baudrate.
 Higher baudrate means lower frame time for single byte.